razzietheman/Avancerad-blueprint-for-belysning/README.md

 ### Description

-💡 Advanced blueprint for bathroom lighting using a motion sensor, separate day and night scenes, customizable schedules, adjustable lux threshold, and a failsafe timer.
+💡 Advanced blueprint for lighting using a motion sensor, separate day and night scenes, customizable schedules, adjustable lux threshold, and a failsafe timer.

 This blueprint allows you to control your bathroom lights with a motion sensor, where you can have separate active times and weekdays for both daylight and nightlight scenes.
 It includes a failsafe timer that automatically turns off the light after a specified period without motion.